 Hot Tools Black Gold One-Step

-Model Name/ Number: HT1096BG
+Model name/ number: HT1096BG

 Price: $90

-Best for: Medium to long hair, thick and unruly hair types
+Hair type/ texture: medium to long hair, thick and unruly hair types

-In-depth review: Hot Tools Black Gold One-Step Review
+In-depth review: Hot Tools Black Gold One-Step review

 Barrel Size And Shape